ibm-cloud-docs/openshift/openshift_encrypt.md

     ```
     {: screen}

     If you see a `context deadline exceeded` error, you might have a temporary connectivity issue.
 Verify that you downloaded the Calico configuration file with the `ibmcloud oc cluster config -c <cluster_name_or_ID> --admin --network` command.
+Check that your local `etcdctl` version matches the remote `etcd` version.
 Run the `etcdctl get` commmand with the `--debug=true` flag to see any additional information.
 Then wait a few minutes and try again.
     {: tip}

 ## Encrypting data in classic clusters by using IBM Cloud Data Shield (beta)